hsf-training/hsf-training-ml-webpage/_episodes/04-Data_Discussion.md

 ~~~
 {: .language-python}

 Next, a special `DataFrameSelector` class is defined.
 This class is defined such that it can operate with scikit-learn **pipeline** functionality; specifically, *it takes in a pandas DataFrame and outputs a NumPy array*.
 Some essential class methods are defined here such that the class can operate in the OOP framework of scikit-learn: specifically, the `fit` and `transform` methods are defined.
-For detailed information on **transformers** in scikit-learn see [Chapter 2 of Geron](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) or [the scikit-learn documentation](https://scikit-learn.org/stable/data_transforms.html).
+For detailed information on **transformers** in scikit-learn see [the scikit-learn documentation](https://scikit-learn.org/stable/data_transforms.html) or [Chapter 2 of Geron](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) if you have it available.

 ~~~
 class DataFrameSelector(BaseEstimator, TransformerMixin):